Koh Samui is Thailand’s second-largest island (Phuket takes the crown) and is situated in the Gulf of Thailand alongside Koh Phangan and Koh Tao.

 Location #1: Chaweng – the place with great shopping, restaurants and nightlife

-First up is Chaweng beach.
-Situated in the northeast corner of the island, it’s close to the airport, making it super accessible.
+First up is Chaweng Beach.
+Situated in the northeast corner of the island, it’s close to Samui Airport, making it super accessible.

 Once you’ve reached Chaweng you don’t really ever have to leave!